Tuplanolla/bmm/README.md

 However OVITO has a nonstandard extension that allows its XYZ importer to support pretty much any properties.

+Bonds are based on distance search or protein databank properties.
+It is impossible to manually bond particles in either program.

 ### Program Options

 Since passing a large number of arguments to the programs and